-- Article 7(1) of the CRR, on the waiver of requirements for subsidiary credit institutions - (1) To assess whether the condition laid down in Article 7(1)(a) that there is no current or foreseen material practical or legal impediment to the prompt transfer of own funds or repayment of liabilities by the subsidiary's parent undertaking has been met, the ECB plans to verify that:

-- the shareholding and legal structure of the group does not hamper the transferability of own funds or repayment of liabilities; - the formal decision-making process regarding the transfer of own funds between the parent undertaking and subsidiary ensures prompt transfers; - (iii) the by-laws of the parent and of the subsidiaries, any shareholder's agreement, or any other known agreements do not contain any provisions that may obstruct the transfer of own funds or repayment of liabilities by the parent undertaking; - (iv) there have been no previous serious management difficulties or corporate governance issues which might have a negative impact on the prompt transfer of own funds or the repayment of liabilities; - (v) no third parties11 are able to exercise control over or prevent the prompt transfer of own funds or repayment of liabilities; - (vi) the grant of a waiver has duly been taken into account in the recovery plan and, if any, the group financial support agreement; - (vii) the waiver has no disproportionate negative effects on the resolution plan; - (viii) the COREP "Group Solvency" template (Annex I to Commission Implementing Regulation (EU) No 680/201412), which aims to provide a global view of how risks and own funds are distributed within the group, shows no discrepancy in this regard. - (2) In assessing compliance with the requirement laid down in Article 7(1)(b) of the CRR that either the parent undertaking satisfies the competent authority regarding the prudent management of the subsidiary and has declared, with the permission of the competent authority, that it guarantees the commitments entered into by the subsidiary, or the risks in the subsidiary are of negligible interest, the ECB will take into account whether: - the credit institutions comply with the national legislation implementing Chapter 2 of Title VII of the CRD; - the supervisory review and evaluation process (SREP) for the parent undertaking shows that the arrangements, strategies, processes and mechanisms it has implemented ensure the sound management of its subsidiaries; - (iii) the waiver has no disproportionate negative effects on the resolution plan;
+- Article 7(1) of the CRR, on the waiver of requirements for subsidiary credit institutions - (1) To assess whether the condition laid down in Article 7(1), point (a), that there is no current or foreseen material practical or legal impediment to the prompt transfer of own funds or repayment of liabilities by the subsidiary's parent undertaking has been met, the ECB plans to verify that: - (i) the shareholding and legal structure of the group does not hamper the transferability of own funds or repayment of liabilities; - (ii) the formal decision-making process regarding the transfer of own funds between the parent undertaking and subsidiary ensures prompt transfers; - (iii) the by-laws of the parent and of the subsidiaries, any shareholder's agreement, or any other known agreements do not contain any provisions that may obstruct the transfer of own funds or repayment of liabilities by the parent undertaking; - (iv) there have been no previous serious management difficulties or corporate governance issues which might have a negative impact on the prompt transfer of own funds or the repayment of liabilities; - (v) no third parties 15 are able to exercise control over or prevent the prompt transfer of own funds or repayment of liabilities; - (vi) the grant of a waiver has duly been taken into account in the recovery plan and, if any, the group financial support agreement; - (vii) the waiver has no disproportionate negative effects on the resolution plan; - (viii) the common reporting framework (COREP) "Group Solvency" template (Annex I to Commission Implementing Regulation (EU) No 680/201416), which aims to provide a global view of how risks and own funds are distributed within the group, shows no discrepancy in this regard. - (2) In assessing compliance with the requirement laid down in Article 7(1), point (b), of the CRR that either the parent undertaking satisfies the competent authority regarding the prudent management of the subsidiary and has declared, with the permission of the competent authority, that it guarantees the commitments entered into by the subsidiary, or the risks in the subsidiary are of negligible interest, the ECB will take into account whether: - (i) the credit institutions comply with the national legislation implementing Title VII, Chapter 2, of the CRD;

-11 Third parties are any party that is not the parent, a subsidiary, a member of their decision-making bodies or a shareholder.
+Third parties are any party that is not the parent, a subsidiary, a member of their decision-making bodies or a shareholder.

-12 Commission Implementing Regulation (EU) No 680/2014 of 16 April 2014 laying down implementing technical standards with regard to supervisory reporting of institutions according to Regulation (EU) No 575/2013 of the European Parliament and of the Council (OJ L 191, 28.6.2014, p.
+Commission Implementing Regulation (EU) No 680/2014 of 16 April 2014 laying down implementing technical standards with regard to supervisory reporting of institutions according to Regulation (EU) No 575/2013 of the European Parliament and of the Council (OJ L 191, 28.6.2014, p.
 1).